 Concentrate on Quantity

-Each participant is given a pieces of paper with 30 blank circles on it, a pencil and 3 minutes on the clock.
+Each participant is given a piece of paper with 30 blank circles on it, a pencil and 3 minutes on the clock.
 You are challenged to fill in as many circles as possible- with the aim being quantity, not quality.
 Maybe all your circles are variations on a theme, perhaps they are all emojis … your one goal was to fill out as many as possible.

 Then, after the exercise, share and reflect what similarities there were and encourage collaboration.
 The motive behind the 30 circles is to stop yourself from self-censoring.
 When you go for quantity, you don’t have time to think your idea is bad, you can edit later.
 This is the stage where creativity flourishes.

 This one is interesting because we are really asking for quantity.
-Justin crushed it with a clock type theme, while John channeled the olympics.
+Justin crushed it with a clock type theme, while John channeled the Olympics.

 Make Treasure out of Trash

-John Ingledew’s latest book How to Have Great Ideas: A Guide to Creative Thinking, has a collection of over 50 strategies to get creatives back to being creative.
+John Ingledew’s latest book, How to Have Great Ideas: A Guide to Creative Thinking, has a collection of over 50 strategies to get creatives back to being creative.
 FastCo Design picked out their favorites, and among the top, was this brilliant and hilarious exercise where you take all your junk mail and use it as your project materials.

-Prior to Ingledew’s junk mail project, there were other alternative use creativity exercises.
+Prior to Ingledew’s junk mail project, there were other alternative use of creativity exercises.
 In 1967 J.P.
 Guilford developed the test that gave participants two minutes to think of as many possible uses for a common object.
 It’s commonly referred to at the “paper-clip test.”
-While participants don’t actually have to construct the different uses, some ideas are weighted more heavily than others.
+While participants don’t actually have to construct different uses, some ideas are weighted more heavily than others.

 Respondents are ranked according to the four categories in divergent thinking: fluency (how many you named), originality (how common the answers are), flexibility (how many unique subjects you cross), and elaboration (level of detailed response).

-Here are some fun ones our team came up with in two minutes: a zipper replacement, a heart shaped earring, an ear piercing device, a phone stand, a lock pick, a ring, a fish hook, a photo holder, a tool to reset the router, an "aggressive toothpick," a "thing to poke John with," nail cleaner, rubber band ammo, and a hair pin.
+Here are some fun ones our team came up within two minutes: a zipper replacement, a heart-shaped earring, an ear-piercing device, a phone stand, a lock pick, a ring, a fish hook, a photo holder, a tool to reset the router, an "aggressive toothpick," a "thing to poke John with," nail cleaner, rubber band ammo, and a hairpin.